 Principal biometrics applications in commercial markets involve the authentication and/or identification of individuals.
-The types of users that may need to be authenticated or identified in commercial applications include customers, employees, suppliers, visitors, patients, or other parties wishing to gain access to information, systems, bank accounts, credit card accounts, events, devices, buildings, or organizations.
+The types of users that may need to be authenticated or identified in commercial applications include customers, employees, suppliers, visitors, patients, or other parties wishing to establish their identity towards gaining access to information, systems, bank accounts, credit card accounts, events, devices, or buildings.

-Biometrics-based solutions compete with more traditional security methods including keys, cards, passwords, personal identification numbers (PINs) and security personnel in commercial markets.
+In commercial markets, biometrics-based solutions compete with more traditional security methods including keys, cards, passwords, personal identification numbers (PINs) and security personnel.
 The adoption of biometrics by leading vendors of smartphones and other popular consumer products has increased users' confidence and comfort with biometrics as a convenient and secure means of authentication in place of or in addition to passwords.
 Biometrics solutions are also being considered in commercial markets as a means of increasing security and reducing fraud as part of "know-your-customer" and "know-your-employee" efforts.
 "Know-your-customer" initiatives are designed to verify the identity of customers before providing products or services.
 "Know-your-employee" initiatives are designed to verify the identity of employment candidates upon application for employment.

-Commercial markets for biometrics technology are in the process of developing and evolving.
+The commercial market for biometrics technology is nascent.
 The rate of adoption of biometrics in commercial markets depends upon a number of factors, including: i) the performance and reliability of biometric solutions; ii) costs involved in adopting and integrating biometric solutions; iii) public concerns regarding privacy, including potential privacy legislation; and iv) standardization efforts by various industry consortia and standards bodies.